 A bazaar is a market that has rows and rows of little shops selling miscellaneous stuff — like tube socks, velvet paintings, and corn on the cob.
 Continue reading...

-A person, object, or situation that's bizarre is very odd or unusual in appearance, style, or character.
-If your teacher walked into class wearing a purple boa, lime-green cowboy boots, and a scuba mask, you might comment, "How bizarre!"
+Someone or something bizarre is odd or unusual in appearance, style, or character.
+If your teacher walks into class wearing a purple boa, lime-green cowboy boots, and a scuba mask, you might comment, "How bizarre!"
 Continue reading...